krontech/chronos-cam-app/README.md

 ![Chronos SSH login and kill](/doc/images/qtcreator_device_wizard.png)

 (If you want, you may plug your camera into your laptop with a Mini-USB cable now.
 This is not required, QT Creator will just let you know it can't connect if you don't.)

 Click on `Next` and `Finish` to add the new debugging target to QT creator.

 Finally, a kit must be selected for the Chronos camera, which uses the compiler and QT version that we set up earlier.
-Still in the Options dialog, select the `Kits` tab to add a new kit for the camera.
+Still in the `Options` dialog, select `Build & Run` from the left column, and click on the `Kits` tab to add a new kit for the camera.
 The following settings are required:
 * Device type: Generic Linux Device
 * Sysroot: Path to the `targetfs` directory in the Chronos SDK
 * Compiler: The G++ cross compiler we set up earlier.